Chicago Public Library offers meeting rooms for use by the public at nearly all its branch and regional library locations.

 - Private event rentals are available at Harold Washington Library Center.

 - Need a smaller space?
-Book a study room.
+Book a study room at the Harold Washington Library Center or one of our neighborhood locations.

 Use of the Library’s meeting rooms does not constitute the Chicago Public Library’s endorsement of viewpoints expressed by the applicant or program participants.
 Advertisements or announcements implying such endorsement are not permitted.